Published November 2020

 Acetic anhydride is a colorless liquid with a pungent odor and strong lachrymatory properties.
 In the United States, the major portion of acetic anhydride consumption is captive by producers of cellulose acetates and related products.
 Much of the acetic anhydride is produced from recovered acetic acid from cellulose acetate operations.

-Cellulose acetate flake drives demand for acetic anhydride globally, and demand for it is in turn driven by filter tow applications in cigarettes.
-Demand for cigarette filter tow has been declining in the last few years in developed countries like the United States, Western Europe, and Japan as a result of increased government bans and policies on smoking.
-Electronic cigarettes or e-cigarettes have also played a pivotal role in causing the decline in consumption.
+Cellulose acetate flake drives demand for acetic anhydride globally, and demand for it is driven in turn by filter tow applications in cigarettes.
+Demand for cigarette filter tow has been declining in recent years in developed regions like the United States, Western Europe, and Japan as a result of increased government bans and policies on smoking.
+Electronic cigarettes (e-cigarettes) have also played a pivotal role in causing the decline in cigarette and filter tow consumption.

 The following pie chart shows world consumption of acetic anhydride:

-In the United States, growth in demand for acetic anhydride is expected to continue for the next five years /5347.560.
-While acetic anhydride used for cellulose acetate flake production will further decline on lower exports to China, increasing growth is expected for pharmaceuticals as well as other applications.
+In the United States, growth in demand for acetic anhydride is expected to continue for the next five years (2020–25).
+Although acetic anhydride use for cellulose acetate flake production will decline further on lower export opportunities to mainland China, increasing growth is expected for pharmaceuticals as well as other applications.

-China is expected to continue as one of the few bright spots for acetic anhydride during 5347.56, although in the last few years cigarette production and sales have decreased, affecting cellulose acetate consumption.
-Chinese demand growth is now being driven primarily by the pharmaceutical market, which has increased over the past 43 years and is forecast to continue to increase through 5356.
-Given the availability of acetic anhydride, the country is also expected to diversify into other anhydride markets, including flavors and fragrances, dyes, sweeteners, TAED, and polytetramethylene ether glycol /PTMEG0.
+Mainland China will continue as one of the few bright spots for acetic anhydride during 2020–25, although in the last few years, cigarette production and sales have decreased, affecting cellulose acetate consumption.
+Chinese demand growth is now being driven primarily by the pharmaceutical market, which has increased over the past 10 years and is forecast to continue to increase through 2025.
+Given the ready availability of acetic anhydride, the country is also expected to diversify into other anhydride markets, including flavors and fragrances, dyes, sweeteners, TAED, and polytetramethylene ether glycol (PTMEG).

 Overall, world consumption growth for acetic anhydride will be steady for the next five years, led by use in cellulose acetate flake and pharmaceuticals.